Togohogo1-Archive/joshgone-music/docs/basic.md

 Removes a song on queue

-Likewise to [move](#move), the `remove` command accepts both positive and negative positions.
+Likewise to [`move`](#move), the `remove` command accepts both positive and negative positions.
 After removal, songs below the removed song are then shifted up one position to accommodate for the gap.

 #### Arguments